 You can contact the Alumni Office by telephone on +61 (0)2 6206 3959, or via email at firstname.lastname@example.org.

-Please note that the Alumni Office is not located on campus and does not receive visitors without appointment.
+Please note that the Alumni Office is located on campus however we do not receive visitors without appointment.

 You can easily update your contact details by completing our simple online form.

 It is important to keep all of your contact details up to date not only so we can continue to contact you, but also tailor our events and communications to suit Alumni.

 If you are not receiving communications from the Alumni Office it may be because we do not have your correct contact details.
 Please update your details to ensure your details are correct and you can be contacted.

 If you have updated your details but are still not receiving emails after updating your contact details please email email@example.com.

 If you require proof that you graduated from the University of Canberra or a letter from UC confirming the topic of the degree you completed you can get this information by contacting the UC Degree Verification team.

 Alumni of the University are welcome to visit and borrow books from the University Library.
 Please contact firstname.lastname@example.org if you require access to the library.

 Should you require instant access to the library and you do not have an alumni card, you will need to join the library as a community member which will cost you $99 per annum; $49.50 for 6 months or $27.50 for 3 months, GST inclusive.